kennyalive/blog/content/post/math-typesetting-2020.md

 * *Displayed mode* delimiters are `\\[` and `\\]` <sup>[2](#footnote2)</sup>.
 In displayed mode the formula adds a line break.
 Here is the output of `\\[a=b+c\\]` markup: \\[a = b + c\\]

-As shown above basic arithmetic operations have a natural syntax.
-Here is a list of some other operations that I used in BSDF derivation:
+As shown above, basic arithmetic operations have a natural syntax.
+Here is a list of additional operations that I used in BSDF derivation:

 `\int`\\(\dashrightarrow \int\\) \\
 `\underset{X}{\int}` \\(\dashrightarrow \underset{X}{\int}\\) \\